Peacem4kr/file2prompt/README.md

 This file will be used to save grocery items in a JSON file, including timestamps.

+### Step 2: Install the Shopping list Integration

+1. Install the standard [Shopping list](https://www.home-assistant.io/integrations/shopping_list) Integration in Home Assistant to create a shopping list
+2. Go to Settings → Integrations → + Add Integration
+3. Search for and install Shopping list

-### Step 2: Automation to Save Grocery Items to File
+### Step 3: Automation to Save Grocery Items to File

 Create an automation that saves every new item added to your shopping list into the file created with the file intgeration:

 ```
 alias: Grocery - Save todo to file
 description: ""